8 Reasons to Avoid Intel (INTC) Stock Today

 The competition is stiff

 Huge companies have sprinted ahead of Intel, especially in the Artificial Intelligence space.
-Advanced Micro Devices and Nvidia are likely the biggest threats, with AMD competing on motherboards, servers, and other computer-related hardware.
+Advanced Micro Devices (NASDAQ: AMD) and Nvidia (NASDAQ: NVDA) are likely the biggest threats, with AMD competing on motherboards, servers, and other computer-related hardware.
 Nvidia is reportedly developing central processing units (CPUs).
 These rare chips power PCs.
 Microsoft has been nudging chipmakers not named Intel to create advanced ARM-chips.

 Wall street is not a fan